JuliaLinke/Neural.Efficiency.2025/README.md

 This script automates participant-level preprocessing of BIDS-formatted MRI data using [fMRIPrep](https://fmriprep.org/en/stable/) on a high-performance computing (HPC) cluster with the Swarm job scheduler.

 #### a04.SelectNuissance
 This is a Python script.
-Therefore you need to first need to run two lines to activate the environment you made with a00.MakeCondaEnv:
+Therefore, first, you need to run two lines to activate the environment you made with a00.MakeCondaEnv:
 >> source /MyWorkingDirectory/code/conda/etc/profile.d/conda.sh

 >> conda activate /MyWorkingDirectory/code/conda/envs/Efficiency